- Guidance For Employers' Hurricane and Disaster Preparation

 - Law Firm: Duane Morris LLP - Philadelphia Office

-With hurricane season approaching, employers should be aware of employment laws that may be implicated in the event of a natural disaster.
+With hurricane season approaching and in light of Hurricane Sandy and its aftermath last year, employers should be aware of employment laws that may be implicated in the event of a natural disaster.
 As a refresher on key areas for employers to consider should they be faced with such a circumstance, the following guidance that we shared in earlier Alerts remains timely and relevant.

 Hurricanes can present unique challenges for employers.
 When a hurricane or other emergency occurs, numerous federal and state employment laws are implicated, including those discussed below.
 Keep in mind that this information may be applicable to other disasters, such as fires, flu epidemics and workplace violence.
 This Guidance addresses federal laws.